ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### Providers

 A provider identifies the external service where your DNS zone lives, that's where ExternalDNS synchronizes the DNS records.
+There are a lot of supported providers: Google Cloud DNS, AWS Route 53, AzureDNS, CloudFlare, GoDaddy and even Pi-hole just to name a few.

-There are a lot of supported providers with different stability levels, the one I'm interested in, CloudFlare, has a **beta** stability level which is defined as:
+Each provider implementation comes with its stability levels, the one I'm interested in, CloudFlare, has a **beta** stability level which is defined as:

 > **Beta**: Community supported, well tested, but maintainers have no access to resources to execute integration tests on the real platform and/or are not using it in production.

-So far I haven't found any issues using the CloudFlare provider, both additions and deletions work just fine.
+So far during my testing, the CloudFlare provider worked flawlessly for both additions and deletions work just fine.

+As is the case for the sources, the provider can also be configured.

 {{<tip>}}
 The list of supported providers and their relative stability levels can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/#status-of-in-tree-providers).